wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a name="Procedural"></a>
 <a name="Declarative"></a>

-"Procedural" means "programmatic" as in a Python or JavaScript program applies logic.
+<strong>"Procedural"</strong> means "programmatic" as in a Python or JavaScript program applies logic.
 This means procedures need to be written to check whether a desired resource is available before provisioning, then logic is needed to check whether the provisioning command was effective.

-"Declarative" means a (yaml format) file defines what is desired, and the system makes it so.
+<strong>"Declarative"</strong> means a (yaml format) file defines what is desired, and the system makes it so. tf files are <strong>declarative</strong>, meaning that they define the desired end-state (outcomes).
+If 15 servers are declared, Terraform automatically adds or removes servers to end up with 15 servers rather than specifying procedures to add 5 servers.
+Terraform can do that because <strong>Terraform knows how many servers it has setup already</strong>.

+IaC code is <strong>idempotent</strong> (repeated runs results in what is described, and does not create additional items with every run).

 Terraform automatically takes care of performing in the correct sequence.

-IaC code is idempotent (repeated runs results in what is described, and does not create additional items with every run)

 <a name="Immutable"></a>